ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/virtual_ecosystem_in_use.md

 ```

 For other variables, such as air temperature and precipitation, the initial data
-also provides time series data across the grid cells that are used to force the
+also provides time series data at reference height that are used to force the
 simulation across the configured time period.

 ```{code-cell}